ProtossGP32/deadline-management/Time management and planning.md

   - We end up wasting time in the end of the project with non-planned tasks and worries.
   - We are looking for a more plain project course.

+- Example: how not to be late to a critical appointment?
+  - Some actions to do:
+    - Get up sooner
+    - Shorten time dedicated to usual tasks
+    - Change transportation means
+  - This doesn't really work, because **any new change to a well known and tested plan will introduce uncertainty**!
+  - Longer duration doesn't ensure safer delivery!
+    - Longer duration leads to relaxation
+  - Shorter duration doesn't ensure faster delivery!
+    - Shorter duration leads to rushed executions and makes things worse

+> :information_source: **INTERMEDIATE DEADLINES ARE AS IMPORTANT AS THE FINAL DEADLINE!!**

 #### How to be efficient by planning

 ##### Critical path